 Joint Medical Program; Public Health Nutrition; Community Health Sciences

-Dr. Kristine Madsen is an Associate Professor at UC Berkeley’s School of Public Health and the Faculty Director for the Berkeley Food Institute.
+Dr. Kristine Madsen is a Professor at UC Berkeley’s School of Public Health and the Faculty Director for the Berkeley Food Institute.
 She is a pediatrician and research scientist with expertise in the design and evaluation of interventions related to pediatric obesity, cardiovascular risk, and health disparities.
 She has partnered with schools, health departments, and cities to expand the reach of school and community programs that promote health.
 Her research team recently conducted the first study to examine the longer-term impacts of Berkeley’s soda tax on sugar-sweetened beverage consumption in low-income neighborhoods.

 - MD – Indiana University, School of Medicine